 About Me

-I am an AI/ML Researcher at Microsoft (King AI Labs), where my current focus lies in the theoretical foundations of Transformer-based architectures and Large Language Models (LLMs), with an emphasis on understanding their inner mechanisms.
+I am an AI/ML Researcher at Microsoft Gaming (King AI Labs), where my current focus lies in the theoretical foundations of Transformer-based architectures and Large Language Models (LLMs), with an emphasis on understanding their inner mechanisms.
+In parallel, in line with the research conducted during my PhD, I also investigate the robustness and safety of deep learning systems, aiming to establish theoretical insights that support Responsible AI practices.
 I am also interested in Temporal Graph Neural Networks and their application to dynamic, real-world systems such as recommendation engines.

 I am currently finalizing my PhD in the School of Electrical Engineering and Computer Science at the KTH Royal Institute of Technology in Sweden.
 My research is conducted under the supervision of Professor Michalis Vazirgiannis and Professor Henrik Boström, with funding from the Wallenberg AI, Autonomous Systems and Software Program (WASP).